Chia Seeds: The Ancient Superfood & Their Countless Health Benefits

 How to Incorporate Chia Seeds into Your Diet

 One of the best things about chia seeds is their versatility.
 They have a mild taste and can be added to a variety of dishes.
-Here are some creative modalities to enjoy them:
+Here are some creative ways to enjoy them:

 - Chia Pudding: Mix chia seeds with your favorite plant-based milk, sweeten with honey, and refrigerate overnight for a creamy, nutritious dessert.